FAQ

 Is engrava production-ready?

 engrava is published on PyPI and maintained to a strict quality bar (typed, linted, high test coverage).
-For production, the things to plan are the same as for any embedded SQLite system: pick the right vector backend for your corpus size, respect the single-writer model, set up WAL-safe backups, monitor with the Observability snapshot API, and (if you need it) enable and verify the audit trail.
+For production, the things to plan are the same as for any embedded SQLite system: pick the right vector backend for your corpus size, respect the single-writer model, set up WAL-safe backups, monitor with the Observability snapshot API, and (if you need it) enable and verify the audit journal.
 The OSS Known Limitations page is the honest list of constraints to design around.